jack-hanlon/bookmarks/README.md

    ```
 3. Install wslu using sudo apt install
 4. Install fzf sudo apt install
-5. Test that it works by typing bm.
+5. Test that it works by typing `bm`.
 You should see two example urls
 6. To add a url you can type:
 ```
 add https://example.com "Example site"